micmejia/bible-dump/NKJV/Ezekiel/Ezek 8.md

 And He said to me, "Turn again, _and_ you will see greater abominations that they are doing."

 ###### 14
-So He brought me to the door of the north gate of the Lord's house; and to my dismay, women were sitting there weeping for [^c]Tammuz.
+So He brought me to the door of the north gate of the Lord's house; and to my dismay, women were sitting there weeping for Tammuz.

 ###### 15
 Then He said to me, "Have you seen _this,_ O son of man?
 Turn again, you will see greater abominations than these."